joanhard/ig-pagebuilder-1/README.txt

 * Intuitive and fully responsive layout
 * Enable Drag & Drop layout
-* Support backend live preview
+* Support the backend live preview
 * Support multiple field layout options
 * Easy to customize and use other 3rd-party shortcodes
 * Easy to add Widgets